Printer redirection and print job redirection in VDI environments

 There are several ways of achieving this goal, but in principle the above-described process is available in most solutions.
 It is a great way to reduce print costs, increase awareness and promote environmentally sustainable office practices.
 It also eliminates the paper and time costs related to documents being printed after an unavailable device comes back online (and starts printing the full queue).

 It is LRS’ mission to create useful solutions that facilitate and simplify everyday work processes that involve managing document output.
-This is true, regardless of whether people print from remote desktop, traditional Windows, Open Source, or applications such as SAP.
+This is true, regardless of whether people print from remote desktop (VMware or Citrix printing), traditional Windows, Open Source, or applications such as SAP.
 All of our solutions are designed to make printing accessible and available.
 Contact our experts today to learn about all the advantages LRS solutions can bring to your organization.